morpheum-labs/safem/README.md

 1. **What is your primary use case?**
    - Ethereum-only → Use `number.go`
    - Morphcore operations → Use `satoshi.go`
+   - Financial calculations with rounding → Use `precise_math.go`
    - Multiple tokens → Use `safemath.go`
    - High-performance sorting/comparison → Use `scaled_converter.go`